 Your are in business to make money.
 You have employees who are working for a living and need a paycheck.
 You are also providing a service that your customers want and/or need.
 Getting a return on your investment is imperative for you, your employees, and your customers.

 So, you’ve made the decision to invest in a warehouse management system.
-As an informed consumer, you know you have to research and you know how much or your resources you have to spend.
-When you choose your system your system should provide you with:
+As an informed consumer, you know you have to research and you know how much of your resources you have to spend.
+When you choose your system should provide you with:

 Flexibility: Heraclitus said, “The only constant is change”.
 If your warehouse management system cannot provide you with the flexibility you need in a changing world, you’re at a standstill.

 Functionality: Doing what you need it to do when you need it to do it is imperative.
 Does your warehouse management system work for you?

 Scalability: When change happens, will your WMS help your business to grow and expand?

 What features are most important to your business and how will your warehouse management system help you get the needed return on your investment?

 - Easy Implementation: Implementing your new system will not be easy but you should still be able to do business.
 If the implementation is overly complicated your business will bleed money instead of save money.
 Your WMS provider should be able to provide you with a realistic plan.

 - Lower training costs: Your WMS should be user-friendly.
 Training employees to use an unfriendly system will cost you productivity and time.
 User-friendly systems mean that your managers can learn the system in a minimum amount of time and they can pass it on to their teams in a minimum amount of time.

 - User-friendly metrics: If you need to solve a problem, you should be able to find the report you need to solve it.
 Ad hoc reporting allows the user to customize reports to find the information they need.